 Vipassana, which means to see things as they really are, is one of India's most ancient techniques of meditation.
 It was taught more than 2500 years ago as a universal remedy for universal ills, i.e., an Art of Living.
-For those who are not familiar with Vipassana Meditation, a list of Questions & Answers is available or watch the video for a introduction by the principal teacher, Mr. Goenka.
+For those who are not familiar with Vipassana Meditation, an Introduction to Vipassana by Mr. Goenka is available.

 Courses are run solely on a donation basis.
 There are no charges for the courses, not even to cover the cost of food and accommodation.
 All expenses are met by donations from those who have completed a course, experienced the benefits of Vipassana, and wish to give others the same opportunity.
 Neither the teachers nor those who help at the centre recive any payment but volonteer their time.